 Figure 8.2-2.
 Secondary Splotches (highlighted with white arrows) Observed in Temporal Ratio Images Around March 17, 2013 Impact Site

 Speyerer and coauthors [ref. ] examined 222 newly formed impact craters and 120,000 splotch like features in a follow-on study.
 With these additional craters, the study expanded upon the existence of the reflectance zones and proposed that the two distal zones result from impact jetting.
 Jetting occurs in the contact and compression phase of the impact process.
 This process occurs before the projectile is fully compressed and ends with the projectile halfway into the target (t=D/2v; D= projectile diameter, v= projectile velocity) [ref. ].
 While the mass ejected during jetting is small compared to the material removed during the excavation phase, the velocity profile is on the same order or even faster than the original projectile velocity [ref. ].
 Previous work indicates that this jetting phenomenon is more pronounced in oblique impacts.
 Jetted material is composed of a mixture of melted and vaporized rock – primarily from the impactor – that travels along the surface.
 Figure 8.2-3A-C shows temporal ratio images highlighting distal zones around a newly formed 19.5, 12, and 11 m crater, respectively.
 Image ratios (Figure 8.2-3D and 3E) also show the distal zones flowing around topographic features (small crater), which indicates that the jet indeed has a low ejection angle.
-Additionally, we find that these disturbances can cover large distances from the primary impact (up to 100 km for a 70-m crater; Figure 8.2-3F) when the surrounding surface exhibits few topographic obstacles (i.e., lunar maria).
+Additionally, it was found that these disturbances can cover large distances from the primary impact (up to 100 km for a 70-m crater; Figure 8.2-3F) when the surrounding surface exhibits few topographic obstacles (i.e., lunar maria).